ToshioCP/Gobject-tutorial/gfm/sec6.md

 ### Initialization process of TIntClass

-1. GNumberClass has been initialized before the initialization of GIntClass starts.
+1. TNumberClass has been initialized before the initialization of TIntClass starts.
 2. First call for `g_object_new (T_TYPE_INT, ...)` initializes TIntClass.
 And the initialization process is as follows.
 3. Memory is allocated for TIntClass.